lewistg/vazel/README.md

   bazel test [bazel_options] //<files_current_package>[:<target_name>]
   ```

+* `:VazelSpBUILD` Opens the BUILD (or BUILD.bazel) for the current file's
+  package in a horizontal split.

-* `:VazelOpenBUILD` Opens the BUILD file for the current file's package.
-The
+* `:VazelVsBUILD` Opens the BUILD (or BUILD.bazel) for the current file's
-  BUILD file is opened in a vertical split.
+  package in a vertical split.